wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ## Events

-The library allows you to quickly poll events that occur on devices without polling each of them in turn. **This is only possible if there are no devices on the network with the same slave ID**.
+The library allows you to quickly poll events that occur on devices without polling each of them in turn. **This is only possible if there are no devices on the network with the same server ID**.
 The following functions are provided for event polling: event query, event transmission and no events.

 ### Event Request Function - 0x10